coffee-fueled-dev/statespace/README.md

 # State Space Explorer

 A configurable framework for generating and analyzing combinatorial state graphs.
-This project uses **Lehmer encoding** for efficient state representation and **rule-based transitions** to explore systems modeled as elements moving between containers.
+This project uses **rule-based transitions** to explore systems modeled as elements moving between containers.

 ---